mr1upmachine/mr1upmachine-standards/README.md

 # mr1upmachine-standards

-A repository of standards, guidelines, &amp; templates I typically like to follow for my personal &amp; professional development projects.
+A repository of standards, guidelines, & templates I typically like to follow for my personal & professional development projects.